Carmelo Anthony: College career

 Anthony played one season at Syracuse University, during the 2002–03 season, where he averaged 22.2 points (16th in the NCAA, fourth in the Big East) and 10.0 rebounds (19th in the NCAA, third in the Big East, first among NCAA Division I freshmen).
 He helped guide the Orangemen to their first ever NCAA tournament title in 2003.
 He led the team in scoring, rebounding, minutes played (36.4 minutes per game), field goals made and free throws made and attempted.
 Anthony's 33-point outburst against the University of Texas in the Final Four set an NCAA tournament record for most points by a freshman.
 In the championship game against the University of Kansas, Anthony had 20 points and 10 rebounds.
 For his efforts during the NCAA tournament, Anthony earned the tournament's Most Outstanding Player Award.
 Afterwards, Syracuse head coach Jim Boeheim described Anthony as "[...] by far, the best player in college basketball.
 It wasn't even close.
 Nobody was even close to him last year in college basketball.
 That's the bottom line".

 Anthony said that he originally planned to stay at Syracuse for two to three seasons, but having already accomplished everything he set out to do, he chose to abandon his collegiate career (with Boeheim's blessing) and declared himself eligible for the 2003 NBA draft.
 Some of Anthony's highlights in his time with Syracuse include being named Second-Team All-American by the Associated Press as a freshman, leading his team to a 30–5 record, capturing the school's first ever NCAA title and being the consensus pick for NCAA Freshman of the Year.
-He was also named to the All-Big East First Team and was the consensus selection for the Big East Conference Freshman of the Year as so as unanimous selection for Big East All Rookie Team.
+He was also named to the All-Big East First Team and was the consensus selection for the Big East Conference Freshman of the Year as well as unanimous selection for Big East All Rookie Team.